Prefigurative politics: Perspectives on prefigurative politics

+Political theorists Paul Raekstad and Saio Gradin define prefigurative politics as: the deliberate experimental implementation of desired future social relations and practices in the here-and-now.

+They argue that prefigurative politics is essential for developing agents with the powers, drives, and consciousness to reach a free, equal, and democratic future society.

-According to Adrian Kreutz, the practice of prefigurative politics, or prefigurativism, can be defined as: a way of engaging in social change activism that seeks to bring about this other world by means of planting the seeds of the society of the future in the soil of today's. [...]
+According to Adrian Kreutz, Political Theorist at New College, Oxford, the practice of prefigurative politics, or prefigurativism, can be defined as: a way of engaging in social change activism that seeks to bring about this other world by means of planting the seeds of the society of the future in the soil of today's. [...]
 Prefigurativism is a way of showing what a world without the tyranny of the present might look like.
 It is a way of finding hope (but not escapism!) in the realms of possibility––something that words and theories alone cannot provide. [...]
 As a form of activism, prefigurativism highlights the idea that your means match the ends you can expect.
 It highlights that social structures enacted in the here-and-now, in the small confines of our organisations, institutions and rituals mirror the wider social structures we can expect to see in the post-revolutionary future.